-Page updated on March 27th, 2020
+Page updated on January 20, 2022

-The second step we took was to evaluate our ability to continue to provide services without increasing exposure risks to you, to our visitors and staff.
-As part of that process we made a list of questions that we will ask to ascertain the exposure risk.
+The second step we took was to evaluate our ability to continue to provide services without increasing exposure risks to you, to our visitors, and staff.
+As part of that process, we made a list of questions that we will ask to ascertain the exposure risk.
 These are the questions:

 - If positive for symptoms we are asking the patient to contact his/her physician for guidance and written permission to attend therapy.
 We are also asking patients to call the clinic prior to arriving if they have any flu/virus-like symptoms.

-The third step we took was to intensify our housekeeping & infection control procedures to assure that we have minimized contact with any thing or areas that could harbor harmful bacteria or viruses.
+The third step we took was to intensify our housekeeping & infection control procedures to assure that we have minimized contact with anything or areas that could harbor harmful bacteria or viruses.
 In doing so we are asking all individuals who enter our clinic to:

 - To complete the Patient Coronavisus-19 Questionnaire per visit or to confirm ‘no changes’ since the completion of the Questionnaire

-- Apply our hand-sanitizer prior to completing paperwork, signing-in for the appointment, taking a seat in our reception area or starting treatment
+- Apply our hand sanitizer prior to completing paperwork, signing in for the appointment, taking a seat in our reception area, or starting treatment

-- Practice good hand hygiene (frequent handwashing) as well as good cough and sneeze etiquette (cover mouth with tissue when coughing or sneezing and deposit the tissue in a hands-free trash can or cover his/her mouth with his/her elbow if tissues are not immediately available).
+- Practice good hand hygiene (frequent handwashing) as well as good cough and sneeze etiquette (cover mouth with a tissue when coughing or sneezing and deposit the tissue in a hands-free trash can or cover his/her mouth with his/her elbow if tissues are not immediately available).

 - Apply our hand-sanitizer when departing the clinic

 The fourth step we are taking is to reconfigure our gym and reception areas to permit greater physical separation of patients.
 We also have stickers on the floor in the lobby to encourage social distancing practices.

 The final step we are taking is to continue to educate our workforce and our patient community regarding the COVID-19.
-We will consistently employ measures to minimize the spread of COVID-19 according to the CDC (and other credible authorities) recommendations and will keep you informed of any changes in protocols.
+We consistently employ measures to minimize the spread of COVID-19 according to the CDC (and other credible authorities) recommendations and will keep you informed of any changes in protocols.

 Please read the steps we are taking as a team to provide the best possible care and precaution during this time.
 We are so grateful for every one of our patients and ask that you would do what is most comfortable for your protection and safety.
 Do your research and stay healthy! 🙂